HaSchuk/sem_macro_pad/README.md

 It's a modification for microscope control by using key shortcuts for controlling the software.

-MacroPad is extended with one of their Stemma Qt 1x4 NeoKeys: https://www.adafruit.com/product/4980, six of the Stemma Qt Rotary Encoders: https://www.adafruit.com/product/4991 and one Stemma Mini I2C Gamepad (https://www.adafruit.com/product/5743)
+MacroPad will be extended with one of their Stemma Qt 1x4 NeoKeys: https://www.adafruit.com/product/4980, six of the Stemma Qt Rotary Encoders: https://www.adafruit.com/product/4991 and one Stemma Mini I2C Gamepad (https://www.adafruit.com/product/5743)

 A link for a 3D printable enclosure will be added after finishing the project.